NVIDIA-Merlin/Merlin/examples/README.md

 # NVIDIA Merlin Example Notebooks

 We have a collection of Jupyter example notebooks that are based on different datasets to provide end-to-end examples for NVIDIA Merlin.
-These example notebooks demonstrate how to use NVTabular with TensorFlow, PyTorch, and [HugeCTR](https://github.com/NVIDIA/HugeCTR).
+These example notebooks demonstrate how to use NVTabular with TensorFlow, PyTorch, [HugeCTR](https://github.com/NVIDIA/HugeCTR) and [Merlin Models](https://github.com/NVIDIA-Merlin/models).
 Each example provides additional details about the end-to-end workflow, such as includes ETL, training, and inference.

 ## Inventory